Vietnam.vn - Nền tảng quảng bá Việt Nam

 The idea of a transcontinental waterway dates back to the 16th century, when Spanish explorer Vasco Núñez de Balboa discovered the Isthmus of Panama and its potential to shorten shipping routes.
 However, it was not until the late 19th century that plans for a canal were officially put into action.

 In 1881, France began the Panama Canal project under the leadership of engineer Ferdinand de Lesseps, who had previously succeeded with the Suez Canal.
 However, the project quickly fell into crisis due to technical difficulties, complex terrain, and tropical diseases such as malaria and yellow fever, which killed thousands of workers.
-In 1889, the project was halted when France stopped the project.
+In 1889, the project stalled when France stopped the project.

-In 1904, the United States took over the project after reaching an agreement with Panama, which had gained independence from Colombia in 1903 with Washington's backing.
+By 1904, the United States took over the project after reaching an agreement with Panama, which had gained independence from Colombia in 1903 with Washington's backing.

 Under the leadership of engineer John Frank Stevens and later George Washington Goethals, the United States solved the problems that France had previously encountered.
-The project was redesigned, using a system of locks to raise and lower ships at different heights, overcoming difficult terrain.
+The project was redesigned, using a system of locks to raise and lower ships through different heights, overcoming difficult terrain.
 After 10 years of work, the Panama Canal was officially completed and inaugurated on August 15, 1914.

-The success of the project revolutionized global shipping, creating a safe shortcut from the Atlantic to the Pacific that was much shorter than the dangerous journey around Cape Horn in South America.
+The success of the project revolutionized global shipping, creating a safe shortcut from the Atlantic to the Pacific Ocean that was much shorter than the dangerous journey around Cape Horn in South America.

 Problems arise